gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithms-divide-conquer.md

 # Divide and Conquer

-## Goals
+## Learning Goals

-You may recall learning about divide and conquer algorithms such as Binary Search, Quick Sort, and Merge Sort.
+You may recall learning about divide and conquer algorithms such as Quick Sort, and Merge Sort, Binary Search.
 This lesson is intended to serve as a refresher for the divide and conquer approach.

 This lesson requires prior knowledge about the divide and conquer technique and you are encouraged to re-read the Divide and Conquer lesson under the Algorithmic Strategies topic provided during classroom if you require more details about any of the review topics mentioned here.
 Any new topics covered in this lesson will be clearly indicated.

 ## Overview

 As a reminder, **Divide and Conquer** is an approach to problem solving that breaks down a large problem into multiple, smaller subproblems.
-We use the results of those subproblems to solve the original problem.
+We combine the results of those subproblems to solve the original problem.

 When we write a divide-and-conquer solution we can follow these steps: